 LIGHTWEIGHT BODYBUILDING – NOT PHYSIQUE

-Physique has been introduced as a “not so much” form of bodybuilding.
-This is not the first such attempt.
+This is not the first such attempt to develop a “not so much” version of women’s bodybuilding.
 Europe has had categories like “Body Fitness” for some time.
-This is not surprising given that since bodybuilding for women began officially in the late 1970s female competitors have faced constant and often vehement opposition.
-Magazine articles were written declaring women to be “too big” who nowadays don’t look nearly as muscular as pro fitness competitors.
-“Guidelines” were introduced to artificially limit the development of female bodybuilders that were obviously sexual discrimination since no such limits were placed on the men.
+This is not surprising given that, since bodybuilding for women began officially in the late 1970s, female competitors have faced constant and often vehement opposition.
+Magazine articles were written declaring women to be “too big” who, ironically, don’t look nearly as muscular as pro fitness competitors do nowadays.
+“Guidelines” were introduced to artificially limit the development of female bodybuilders that obviously involved sexual discrimination since no such limits were placed on the men.

-There are a number of reasons that would motivate the IFBB to provide an alternative to bodybuilding for women.
+There are a number of reasons that would motivate the IFBB to provide an alternative to one-category pro bodybuilding for women.

 - The genetics required, particularly at the pro level, are so specific.
 When you take into account things like the muscle mass, muscle maturity and density involved, the skeletal proportions, the number and types of muscle cells, the shape and distribution of muscle mass, the requirement that all major body parts be developed, the number and distribution of fat cells and the ability to diet away fat to an appropriate degree over all parts of the body the number of (female or male) bodybuilders who qualify to compete at the highest pro levels remains very limited.

-Amateur bodybuilding is held using weight divisions, as are most sports are in which body size is an important factor (boxing, wrestling, powerlifting).
-When you limit the size of the competitors involved and smaller women and men can go head to head on an equal basis, you vastly increase the number of athletes have some hope of success and you get a lot more individuals entering shows.
-But with pro competitors competing in a single class, the bigger bodybuilders have a decisive advantage, the overall size of the lineups tends to increase, the competition becomes more about mass than sculptural perfection and smaller amateur champions are largely prevented from having any success as pro.
+As addressed above, amateur bodybuilding competition is held using weight divisions, as are most sports are in which body size is an important factor (boxing, wrestling, powerlifting).
+But when you limit the size of the competitors involved and smaller women and men can go head to head on an equal basis, you vastly increase the number of athletes have some hope of success and you get a lot more individuals entering pro shows.
+But with pro competitors competing in a single class, whether women or men, the bigger bodybuilders have a decisive advantage, the and the competition becomes more about mass than aesthetic perfection and smaller amateur champions are largely prevented from having any success as pro.

 WHEN THERE WERE LIGHTWEIGHTS

 In 2000 the IFBB introduced a lightweight class into the Ms. Olympia and the Ms. International.
-Immediately, we started seeing champions like Juliette Bergmann (coming out of retirement), Dayana Cadeau and Kathy Lefrancois.
-These winners were considerably smaller than bodybuilders like Iris Kyle and Yaxeni Oriquen, but pound for pound with just as much quality and more acceptable to many who were not fond of the biggest heavyweights.
-Having a lightweight division meant that smaller amateur women, such as those who earned pro cards in the lighter weight divisions, could have some hope of achieving success competing as pros.
+Immediately, we started seeing champions like Juliette Bergmann (coming out of retirement), Dayana Cadeau and Andrulla Blanchette.
+These winners were considerably smaller than bodybuilders like Iris Kyle and Yaxeni Oriquen, but pound for pound had physiques with just as much quality and were more acceptable to many who were not fond of the look of the biggest heavyweights.
+Having a lightweight division meant that smaller women, such as those who earned pro cards in the lighter weight amateur divisions, could have some hope of achieving success competing as pros.

-Weight divisions also encourage the women not to pack on too much mass for their fames, but to stay smaller so as not to have to go up against bodybuilders who are naturally much bigger than they are.
-The women who compete as lightweights generally have a more acceptable look in terms of conventional beauty and aesthetics – although there are some really massive and muscular lightweights, to be sure.
+Weight divisions also encourage the women not to pack on too much mass for their fames, but to stay smaller so as to stay under the lightweight weight limited so as not to have to go up against bodybuilders so much bigger than they are.
+The women who compete as lightweights often have a more acceptable look in terms of conventional beauty and aesthetics.

 Physique competitors do double-biceps poses open-handed and no lat spreads.